paezha/University-AI-Panel/README.md

 [^6]: The pattern of cyclical hypes around AI even has a name: [AI
     winters](https://en.wikipedia.org/wiki/AI_winter); the current one,
-    with chatbots playing the loudest horn of the bandwagon, is just the most recent of several cycles of hype (see Siegel 2023).
+    with chatbots playing the loudest horn atop the bandwagon, is just the most recent of several cycles of hype (see Siegel 2023)–fundamentally a vastly overblown tech bubble (Vinsel 2023).

 [^7]: Between 2000-2020, Ontario had the lowest spending on
     post-secondary education of all provinces in Canada, relative to its